 - the IRT/IRT screening algorithm reduces the costs to laboratories and insurance companies but has more system failures.
 IRT/DNA offers other advantages, including fewer delayed diagnoses and lower out-of-pocket costs to families (Wells J, 2012);

-- a purely biochemical IRT/PAP protocol obtained in a large cohort of ∼330,000 newborns in Germany has been obtained as an acceptable alternative to genetic CF-NS (Sommerburg O, 2015);
+- a purely biochemical IRT/PAP protocol obtained in a large cohort of 330000 newborns in Germany has been accepted as an acceptable alternative to genetic CF-NS (Sommerburg O, 2015);

-- a recent (Zhang Z, 2016) historical cohort study assessed pubertal height growth and adult height after newborn screening.
-Early linear growth benefits of NS were sustained through puberty, leading to better adult height in CF.
+- an historical cohort study (Zhang Z, 2016) assessed pubertal height growth and adult height after newborn screening.
+Early linear growth benefits of NS were sustained through puberty, leading to better adult height in CF;

-A systematic review (Schmidt M, 2018) revealed that all screening strategies are cost-effective compared with no-sscreening option; the IRT/PAP seems to be the most cost-effective screening strategy.
+- a systematic review (Schmidt M, 2018) revealed that all screening strategies are cost-effective compared with no-screening option; the IRT/PAP seems to be the most cost-effective screening strategy.

 Setting up a national prenatal screening program for CF is timely and should be implemented.